timschuetz/gatsby-starter-lumen-1/content/pages/about.md

 ---
 template: page
-title: About me
+title: About
 socialImage: /media/image-2.jpg
-slug: about-me
+slug: about
-draft: true
+draft: false
 ---
-**I am a graduate student in Cultural Anthropology at the University of California Irvine. d**
+**I am a graduate student in Cultural Anthropology at the University of California Irvine.**

 My research focuses on civic data infrastructures, archiving and environmental advocacy in response to “the Anthropocene” broadly conceived.